Brihan Maharashtra Sugar Syndicate Ltd.: Under Chandrashekhar Agashe: 1934–1956

-Under S. L. Limaye, K. V. Champhekar and G. S. Valimbe: 1956 — 1970
+Under S. L. Limaye, K. V. Champhekar and G. S. Valimbe: 1956–1970

 Agashe left the syndicate in a strong position.
 With a decentralised management, S. L. Limaye took over as chairman of the board of directors of the company, serving from 1957 till 1990, while K. V. Champhekar took over as managing director of the company from 1957 to 1962, followed by G. S. Valimbe from 1963 to 1969, until Agashe's sons Panditrao and Dnyaneshwar became joint managing directors in July 1970.

 The several senior managers of the company aided Panditrao Agashe, given his considerable youth when he joined the board of directors in 1957.
 By 1958, the syndicate also maintained a permanent office in Solapur and Shreepur, Maharashtra, with the syndicate celebrating its silver jubilee in 1959.
 Between 1958 and 1966, the syndicate financially aided several farming communities around the Malshiras taluka, including those regions affected by the Panshet dam flood in 1961.

 The later half of the 1960s saw the syndicate battle the Government of Maharashtra's socialist land acquisition schemes, which they ultimately lost, relinquishing several thousand acres of syndicate owned land to the Government of India.
+Between 1961 and 1963, the syndicate had also decreased its trade credit percentage of liabilities with the Bank of Maharashtra.
 In 1964, the syndicate had employment disputes regarding the reduction of staff in its civil engineering department.
 By 1966, Panditrao's brother Dnyaneshwar Agashe joined him on the board of directors of the syndicate, with both the brothers becoming joint managing directors in July 1970.